 Paul's expert tip: Incorporated into the restaurant space is a mercearia, a gourmet grocer's store selling cheeses, sausage and cold cuts, pickles, olive oil and lots of other typical goodies.

 The tapas and pinchos served at this fashionable Spanish-style eatery are among the most flavoursome in the city, and are prepared with genuine southern European flair.
-Many of the recipes hail from northern Spain, where the pinchos, selections of tasty ingredients spiked with a skewer, often to a piece of bread, are a traditional snack: cured ham (presunto), soft cheeses and grilled seafood are favourite morsels.
+Many of the recipes hail from northern Spain where the pinchos - selections of tasty ingredients spiked with a skewer, often to a piece of bread - are a traditional snack: cured ham (presunto), soft cheeses and grilled seafood are favourite morsels.
 Tapa Bucho is also known for its fist-sized burgers and quiche slices, plus some outstanding prawn creations.
 The kitchen also serves its own wines, and the labels make quirky souvenirs in a kind of "I bought the tee-shirt" kind of way.
+Be warned, though.
+This place gets packed on Friday and Saturday nights.
+Arrive early!

-Recommended for Tapas because: Authentic Iberian eatery with a mouth-watering menu and good-humoured ambiance.
+Recommended for Tapas because: Tapa Bucho is an authentic Iberian eatery with a mouth-watering menu and good-humoured ambiance.

 Paul's expert tip: Try their signature dish, Cogumelo Portobello â" mushroom and tomato stuffed with bacon, presunto and cream cheese.